NobPolish/bolt.diy/docs/assistant-collaboration.md

 ## 2) Share exactly what you see
 - Paste logs, errors, or command output directly; avoid summaries like "it broke."
 Copy/paste beats screenshots whenever possible.
-- Include the exact command and the file path that produced the issue so the assistant can reproduce it.
+- Include the exact command and file path that produced the issue so the assistant can reproduce it.
-- On small screens, send shorter snippets in separate messages if needed—long screenshots are harder to read and quote back.
+- On small screens, send shorter snippets in separate messages—long screenshots are harder to read and quote back.
 - Handy project commands:
   - `pnpm dev` – run the app locally.
   - `pnpm test` – run unit tests (Vitest).